PyFilesystem/pyfilesystem2/docs/source/guide.rst

     >>> directory
     [<dir 'fs'>, <dir 'moya'>, <file 'README.md'>]

 Info objects have a number of advantages over just a filename.
-For instance, you can know if a name references a directory with the :meth:`fs.info.Info.is_dir` method.
+For instance, you can know if a name references a directory with :attr:`fs.info.Info.is_dir`.
 Otherwise you would need to call :meth:`fs.base.FS.isdir` for each name in the directory, which may involve additional system calls (or request in the case of a network filesystem).

 The reason that ``scandir`` returns an iterable rather than a list, is that it can be more efficient to retrieve directory information in chunks if the directory is very large, or if the information must be retrieved over a network.